-Every fall our ancestors rushed to forests for goods such as hazelnuts or cranberries, which were used to enrich desserts, meats, cheese.
+Every fall Lithuanian ancestors rushed to forests for goods such as hazelnuts or cranberries.
+They were used to enrich desserts, meats, cheese.
 It was believed that hazelnuts help to retain youth and healthy heart.

 The red and odorous cranberry – a life berry – was an indispensable cure for various diseases.
-Old writings state that cranberry juice disinfects wounds.
-Since the old days this berry (also known as the northern lemon) has been used in pastries, tea and even sauerkrauts.
+Old documents state that cranberry juice disinfects wounds.
+Since the old days this berry (also known as the Northern lemon) has been used in pastries, tea and even sauerkraut.